Oluwafayokemi/pangea-excercise/README.md

 # Pangea Coding Challenge
-For this challenge we'll be recreating the luminskin.com product page and cart using a GraphQL API.
-You can use any framework you feel comfortable with, we recommend ReactJS or Vue.js.
-You dont need to worry about a pixel-perfect recreation, the main thing we care about is functionality (but if it looks nice we won't hold that against your).
+Recreating luminskin.com product page and cart using a GraphQL API.

 ## Product Page Reqiurements
-- Should query from https://pangaea-interviews.now.sh/api/graphql, retrieve the products and display them in a grid.
-Feel free to use graphql client libraries such as Apollo Client
+- Should query endpoint, retrieve the products and display them in a grid.
 - Each item should display the image, title, price and a "Add to Cart" button.
 - For screens wider than 768px, it should show grid of 3 items, for less than 768px wide it should show a grid of two wide.
-- There is no need to implement the page navbar, or filter dropdown as shown in the screenshot .

 ## Cart Reqiurements
 - When a user clicks "Add to Cart" on an item it should open the cart sidebar and add the item in.